MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-setup-policies.md

 1. In the left navigation of the Microsoft Teams admin center, go to **Teams apps** > **Setup policies**.

-2. Select the policy by clicking to the left of the policy name, and then select **Edit**.
+2. Choose the policy you want to edit and then select **Edit**.

-3. From here, make the changes that you want.
+3. Make the changes that you want.

 4. Select **Save**.